couchbase/n1k1/README.md

 What are some design approach that help with n1k1's performance...

-- garbage avoidance as a major theme.
+- garbage creation avoidance as a major theme.
 - avoidance of sync.Pool.
 - avoidance of locking and channels as much as possible.
 - avoidance of map[string]interface{} and []interface{}.
-- []byte and [][]byte instead are used heavily.
+- []byte and [][]byte instead are used heavily, as they are easy to completely recycle and reuse.
-- []byte and [][]byte are easily and heavily recycled.
-- jsonparser used instead of json.Unmarshal(), to avoid garbage.
+- jsonparser is used instead of json.Unmarshal(), to avoid garbage.
-- jsonparser provides []byte slices into the document's []byte's.
+  - jsonparser returns []byte values that point into the parsed document's []byte's.
 - commonly accessed JSON object fields can be promoted to quickly accessible "registers" at compile time...
-  - object field access of map lookups (e.g., obj["city"]) can be instead replaced by positional slice access (e.g., vals[5]), similar to an analogy of RAM access versus CPU register access.
+  - object field access or map lookups (e.g., obj["city"]) can be instead replaced by positional slice access (e.g., vals[5])
+  - this is similar to an analogy of RAM access versus faster CPU register access.
   - the vals "register" is passed from operator to operator.
+- push-based paradigm for shorter codepaths (in contrast to pull-based, iterator-style paradigm).
 - data-staging, pipeline breakers (batching)...
+  - batching results between operators may be more friendly to the CPU data instruction cache.
+  - batch sizes and queue sizes between producers and cosunmer are designed to be configurable.
-  - with optional concurrency (one or more goroutine actors).
+  - data-staging also supports optional concurrency -- one or more goroutine actors can be producers in a pipeline.
-  - recycled batch exchange between data-staging actors and consumer goroutine for fewer memory allocations.
+  - recycled batch exchange between producer goroutine and consumer goroutine for less garbage creation.
-- push-based paradigm for shorter codepaths (in contrast to volcano-style, pull-based, iterator paradigm).
 - query compilation to golang...
   - supports operator fusion, for fewer function calls.
 - for hashmaps...